Categories

 The Kelly’s at Glenrowan, preparing to smash the train.
 [From Australian pictorial weekly, no. 6, Melbourne, July 17, 1880.]

 5:00am – Joe and Dan arrive in Glenrowan.
-They pass McDonnell’s Tavern to the gatehouse.
+They cross from McDonnell’s Tavern to the gatehouse.

 ~6:00am – Ned Kelly divides the prisoners, placing the men in the Glenrowan Inn and the women and children in the gatehouse in the charge of Steve Hart.